danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 service truly special.
 I will discuss more about this later.

-The first two Actions I am using clones a copy of the code I am testing from my repo and sets up Python 3.
-Actions often use the`with` keyword for the configuration options, and in this case I am telling the `setup-python` action to use a newer version from Python 3.
+The first two Actions I am using clones a copy of the code I am testing from my repo, and sets up Python.
+Actions often use the `with` keyword for the configuration options, and in this case I am telling the `setup-python` action to use a newer version from Python 3.